ALISS Womens History Month showcase 2026

 Elizabeth Crawford- The British Women’s Suffrage Movement in 100 objects

-In a sequence of 100 objects, she relates the history of the British ‘votes for women’ campaign from tentative beginnings in 1866 to the granting of the vote to all women on the same terms as men in 1928.
+The book uses a sequence of 100 objects, to relate the history of the British ‘votes for women’ campaign from tentative beginnings in 1866 to the granting of the vote to all women on the same terms as men in 1928.
 Bringing the story up to date, the last few objects highlight the way the campaign has subsequently been shaped and celebrated.
 This book owes a great deal to material held in the Women’s Library at LSE, as well as in private collections.

 Elizabeth is an independent researcher and for decades ran a business selling antiquarian books and ephemera by and about women, specialising in the suffrage movement.
 Among her books are The Women’s Suffrage Movement: A Reference Guide, 1866-1928 (1999), Enterprising Women: The Garretts and Their Circle (2002), The Women’s Suffrage Movement in Britain and Ireland: A Regional Survey (2005), and Art and Suffrage: a biographical dictionary of suffrage artists (2018).